 Electronic submissions should be sent to email@example.com.

 What should accompany submissions?
-The application form below.
+The application form below or at this link.

 What prize will be awarded? $500.00 First Prize Award and possible publication, $100 each for Second Place, Third Place, and Judges’ Choice Awards for high school and middle school students.

 Who will select the fiction contest winner?
-A panel of writers, editors, and creative writing instructors will choose finalists, and the 2021 Appalachian Heritage Writer-in-Residence (AHWIR) Marie Manilla will select winners from these finalists.
-The Fiction Prizes are funded by the West Virginia Center for the Book and will be presented by Marie Manilla on the night of Thursday, September 30, 2021, at Shepherd University.
-Manilla will also provide reviews of each finalist’s story.
-The WV Fiction Competition is part of the 2021 AHWIR Project and Marie Manilla residency: “Other People’s Shoes: Fiction, Empathy, and the Writing of Marie Manilla.”
-Manilla’s award-winning novel The Patron Saint of Ugly will be the 2021 One Book One West Virginia Common Read.
-Fiction Competition winners will dine with Manilla on the evening of the awards.
-All finalist and judges choice stories will be considered for the Anthology of Appalachian Writers, Marie Manilla Volume XIV.
+A panel of writers, editors, and creative writing instructors will choose finalists, and the 2022 Appalachian Heritage Writer-in-Residence (AHWIR) Barbara Kingsolver will select winners from these finalists.
+The Fiction Prizes are funded by the West Virginia Center for the Book and will be presented by Barbara Kingsolver on the night of Thursday, September 29, 2022, at Shepherd University.
+Kingsolver will also provide reviews for each finalist’s story.
+The WV Fiction Competition is part of the 2022 AHWIR Project and Barbara Kingsolver residency supported by the WV Humanities Council: “Challenges to the Global Village: Appalachia and the Ties that Bind, with Barbara Kingsolver.”
+Kingsolver’s award-winning novel Flight Behavior will be the 2022 One Book One West Virginia Common Read.
+Fiction Competition winners will dine with Kingsolver on the evening of the awards.
+All finalist and judges’ choice stories will be considered for the Anthology of Appalachian Writers, Barbara Kingsolver Volume XV.